mirandaweston/CV/README.md

 ### Fast learner
 - Learning to code developed my growth-oriented mindset and satiated my need for constant mental stimulation, aided by the principles of spiral learning.
-- Within the first 3 weeks of Makers, I have learnt and written Ruby code of increasing complexity, grasped the inner workings of GitHub, and written two command line programs including the use of TDD and RSpec.
 - My ability to rapidly consume, retain and apply skills was required whilst working in Operations at Deliveroo at a time of technological change in how riders were onboarded to satisfy new compliance and legal requirements.
 I grasped and immediately applied new technical skills to suit an evolving start-up where processes were subject to change with immediate effect.

 ### Communicator